 - In the 2011 film Warrior: When his father mentions swearing off women, Tommy mumbles that it must be hard to find a woman who can take a good punch these days.

-- This is the setup for everything that happens in Thelma & Louise, specifically Thelma's husband.
+- This is the setup for everything that happens in Thelma & Louise, specifically Thelma's husband (who was an emotionally and mentally abusive Man Child, but not shown to be physically abusive).

 - Sybil Jester's husband in Fiona Buckley's Queen of Ambition.
 Thanks to Deliberate Values Dissonance (it is the late sixteenth century, after all), Sybil (who ran away and got work as a companion) is sacked when her employer finds out that she ran away from her husband.